Windowing Table-Valued Functions (Windowing TVFs)¶

 function assigns windows based on a time attribute

 column.
-In streaming mode, the time attribute field must be either
+In streaming mode, the time attribute field must be an

 In batch mode, the time attribute field of window table function must be an